Désiré Mbonabucya

 Désiré Mbonabucya (born 25 February 1977) is a Rwandan former professional footballer who played as a forward.

 Club career

 Mbonabucya was born in Kigali, Rwanda.
-He was considered a valuable goalscorer for Sint-Truidense V.V. during his time at the club.
+He was considered a valuable goalscorer for Sint-Truiden during his time at the club.
 After an injury, Mbonabucya moved to KVK Tienen.
 On 20 February 2009, he signed for US Albert in Schaerbeek. and eighteen months contract.

 International career

 Along with teammate Claude Kalisa, Mbonabucya formed the backbone of the Rwandan national team that participated in the 2004 African Nations Cup.

 Coaching career

 Mbonabucya began his coaching career on 20 February 2009 as youth head coach for US Albert in Schaerbaek.